DPIRD-DMA/blog/docs/_posts/2021-07-01-Train-a-Deep-Learning-image-classifier-in-5-minutes-with-Python.md

 <img src="https://github.com/DPIRD-DMA/blog/blob/master/docs/images/blog_images/2021-07-01-Train-a-Deep-Learning-image-classifier-in-5-minutes-with-Python-Confusion_matrix.png?raw=true" width="500">

+You are now finished, so maybe try loading up some of your own data and see how the model goes.
+In the next couple of months, I will write another post showing different ways I use these types of models in production.

-<a class="jn" href="https://github.com/DPIRD-DMA/blog/blob/master/notebooks/Image%20Classification.ipynb">link to notebook</a>
+<a class="jn" href="https://github.com/DPIRD-DMA/blog/blob/master/notebooks/Deep%20Learning%20image%20classifier">link to notebook</a>